ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

    Specifies a YAML configuration file that contains provider specific configuration.
    See below for the required configuration options.
-   If the configuration contains a ``metadata`` key, the contents will be added as metadata of the created nodes, if the provider supports it.

 .. option:: --keep